 We’re very impressed with the new GoPro Hero8 Black, but last year’s Hero7 Black is no slouch and is still available new and at a lower price.
 Here’s what you need to know about the differences between these two top action cameras before deciding if the premium is worth it for GoPro’s latest and greatest.
 With an MSRP of and (currently available for $300 during Cyber Week), the price difference isn’t huge and the older Hero7 should meet the needs of many customers who want to save a few bucks.

 The Hero8 Black is the first new physical design in four generations of GoPro.
 It incorporates a mount into the camera body itself, which means you no longer need a mounting frame or case.
 This makes the camera smaller overall compared to the Hero7 Black, and also allows you to swap the battery and memory card without removing the camera from whatever it’s mounted to.
 The lens also protrudes less from the body and its cover glass is now twice as strong.

 So does the Hero7 Black maintain any advantages here?
 Possibly.
 Part of making the lens more compact, the Hero8’s cover glass can no longer be removed and replaced with a filter.
-So if you use filters on your action camera, the Hero7 may be a bit easier.
-The Hero8 will require an additional adapter to use filters, and filter company PolarPro already has a pretty elegant solution.
+The Hero8 will require an adapter to use filters, and filter company PolarPro already has a pretty elegant solution.